 The Transfer will not change any Policy values, charges or benefits.
-You will see some small changes to the way your Policy works, mostly around which company will make and receive payments.
-These are explained in Section 3.
+It will also not change the investment choices that you have access to.
+You should see very little change to the way your Policy works.

-You will still receive the same Standard Life experience
+You will still receive the same experience

-You will continue to see the Standard Life name and brand when we write to you and you may also see it used for advertising, for example on television.
-Standard Life is an important brand for Phoenix Group.
-Your policy will still be managed in the same way with the same teams continuing to communicate with you and provide support.
-You should not notice any difference in the service you receive as a result of the Transfer.
+Your money and investments will still be managed in the same way.
+The same teams will continue to communicate with you and provide support.
+There will be no change in service levels and you should not notice any difference in the service you receive as a result of the Transfer.